Wednesday 24th October 2012

 |Text too small?|

-In the US, the Federal Reserve has begun its two-day policy meeting and the New York Times reported that central bank chief Ben Bernanke has told close friends he probably will not seek a third term even if US President Barack Obama wins a second term in the Nov.
-6 election.
+As the Fed's policy committee started a two-day meeting today, the New York Times reported that central bank chief Ben Bernanke has told close friends he probably will not seek a third term even if US President Barack Obama wins a second term in the November 6 election.

 No comments yet